Upcoming Events

 Proceeds go to Bluestockings Cooperative

 A double feature of new performance works by geo blake and Kerosene Jones for the artists’ MFA thesis projects in the Performance and Interactive Media Arts (PIMA) Program at Brooklyn College.
-Proceeds from the program go Bluestockings Cooperative, a collectively-run activist center, community space and feminist bookstore that offers mutual aid, harm reduction support, and non-judgemental resource research, who will be providing Fentanyl and Xylazine testing strips and Narcan training on-site for attendees.
+Proceeds from the program go to Bluestockings Cooperative, a collectively-run activist center, community space and feminist bookstore that offers mutual aid, harm reduction support, and non-judgemental resource research, who will be providing Fentanyl and Xylazine testing strips and Narcan training on-site for attendees.

 PROGRAM